scummvm/scummvm/doc/docportal/settings/misc.rst

 .. _autosave:

 Autosave
-	Adjusts the time period that ScummVM waits between autosaves.
+	Adjusts the time period between autosaves.
 The default setting is 5 minutes.
 This is not available for all games.

 	*autosave_period*

 GUI Language
-	Choose the language of the ScummVM Launcher
+	Chooses the language of the ScummVM Launcher.

 	*gui_language*

 Switch the ScummVM GUI language to the game language
-	If ticked, the Launcher language will be the same as the game language.
+	If ticked, the Launcher language is the same as the game language.

 	*gui_use_game_language*